basilstotz/oscrecorder/README.md

 ### oscrecord

 ```
-usage:   oscrecord [options] port [filename]
+  usage: oscrecord2 [options] port [filename]

 options: --help,-h : show this message

-         Listen at <port> for osc messages and write them to stdout.
+         Reads osc messages on stdin and copy them to stdout.

-         When <filename> is given the messages, augmented with ablolute
+         The messages are additionaly appended to <filename>.
-         and relative time information, are appended to <filename>.
+         as an OSC bundle, using the current time as timetag.

-         This file can be replayed with the same timing using oscfile.
+         This file can be replayed with the same timing with oscplay.
 ```

 ### oscplay